 butter cookie sandwich with chocolate hazelnut ganache

-1 cup + 2 tablespoons salted butter, room temperature (if using unsalted, increase salt to 1 tsp)
+- 1 cup + 2 tablespoons salted butter, room temperature

 chocolate hazelnut ganache

-Bake the cookies in a preheated 350°F oven for 12 to 14 minutes, until they’re set and barely browned around the edges.
+- Bake the cookies for 12 to 14 minutes, until they’re set and the edges are just beginning to brown.
 This can happen very quickly, so watch them closely after about 10 minutes.

 chocolate hazelnut ganache